Particular/docs.particular.net/nservicebus/sqlserver/configuration.md

 snippet:sqlserver-custom-connection-factory

-NOTE: The connection string configuration API in NServiceBus core favors code over configuration for the current endpoint.
-If the same connection string is passed both in `app.config` and via the `ConnectionString()` method, the latter will be used.

 ## Multiple connection strings

 In [*multi-catalog* and *multi-instance* modes](/nservicebus/sqlserver/deployment-options.md) it is necessary to include additional information in configuration.
-The sender needs to know the connection string of the receiver, and subscriber needs the connection string of the publisher.
+The sender needs to know the connection string of the receiver, and the subscriber needs the connection string of the publisher.

-Connection string for the remote endpoint can be configured in several ways:
+Connection strings for the remote endpoint can be configured in several ways:

 ### Via the App.Config